fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

     - Number of items specified in __Limit__
     - Parallel scan to faster performance
     - Can use __ProjectionExpression__ + __FilterExpression__
+- Return RCU for Scan/Query
+  - NONE: Default
+  - TOTAL: RCU consumed
+  - INDEXES: RCU consumed for each table and index accessed
 - Indexes
   - Local Secondary Index (LSI)
     - Alternative range key